JBildstein/Cudio/README.md

 e.g. every time the UserRights table is updated by a command, the read table builder can store the old and new value for auditing purposes.

 To some extent this can be done within a DB as well (e.g. with triggers or materialized views) but with Cudio it's DB agnostic and you can execute complex business logic on the data before storing it.
+This means that applications that primarily write data and read very little or only simple data won't be suited well for this approach.
-The drawback to the whole read optimized tables concept is that data writes will be slower because multiple tables (or potentially DBs) have to be written to, plus a small overhead for the change tracking.
+The drawback to the whole read optimized tables concept is that data writes will be slower because multiple tables (or potentially DBs) have to be written to and a small overhead for the change tracking is added.
-This means that applications that primarily write data and read very little or only simple things won't be suited well for this approach.

 Read optimized tables normally only contain data that can be recreated from the write optimized data.
 This means you can just drop a read optimized table and recreated it again from existing data (hydrate).
 Sometimes that's just easier after a bugfix or when the schema or business logic was changed.
 That's completely up to you though, Cudio won't stand in the way of either choice.

+To tie everything together, there is a command and a query bus to which you pass an instance of your command or query.
+The bus then looks for the correct command or query handler, checks optional authorization and validation and then executes it.
+After a command has made changes, the bus will also make sure that the read optimized tables are updated.
+For more details check out the [Command and Query Bus documentation](Docs/Bus.md).

 ## Examples